 The Investment Manager will generally support holding say-on-pay votes annually.
-The Investment Manager will review non-binding say-on-pay proposals on a case-by-case basis.
+The Investment Manager will review nonbinding say-on-pay proposals on a case-by-case basis.
 The Investment Manager will consider ISS's and/or Glass Lewis's analysis of the plan, the alignment of pay and performance, the overall structure of the plan, the metrics used to judge performance and management performance.
 This will all be considered in light of current best practice for the local market.
 The Investment Manager will generally seek strong disclosure of the basis and rationale for pay decisions.
 Any discretionary elements of the compensation plan will be reviewed on the basis of sound judgement.
 Repricing of compensation awards, retroactive adjustments favoring management, or discretion which is considered poorly exercised will lead to strong consideration of a vote against the compensation decision.
 The Investment Manager will generally support the inclusion of material, measurable, and clearly disclosed ESG metrics in executive remuneration

 Anti-Takeover Mechanisms and Related Issues: The Investment Manager generally opposes anti-takeover measures since they tend to reduce shareholder rights.
 However, as with all proxy issues, the Investment Manager conducts an independent review of each anti-takeover proposal.
 On occasion, the Investment Manager may vote with management when the research analyst has concluded that the proposal is not onerous and would not harm Advisory Clients' interests as stockholders.
 The Investment Manager generally supports proposals that require shareholder rights plans ("poison pills") to be subject to a shareholder vote.
 The Investment Manager will closely evaluate shareholder rights' plans on a case-by-case basis to determine whether or not they warrant support.
-The Investment Manager will generally vote against any proposal to issue stock that has unequal or subordinate voting rights.
-In addition, the Investment Manager generally opposes any supermajority voting requirements as well as the payment of "greenmail."
+The Investment Manager generally opposes any supermajority voting requirements as well as the payment of "greenmail."
 The Investment Manager usually supports "fair price" provisions and confidential voting.
 The Investment Manager will review a company's proposal to reincorporate to a different state or country on a case-by-case basis taking into consideration financial benefits such as tax treatment as well as comparing corporate governance provisions and general business laws that may result from the change in domicile.
 The Investment Manager will generally support strong rights for shareholders as it relates to calling special meetings and acting by written consent.